This page gives information to people interested in either surrendering rats to me, or generally learning about what I do.

 I began taking in rescue rats in April of 2006 when Molly came into my life.

-Molly had a large tumour, presumably the reason she was dumped, but she came home with me and got the vet care she needed.
+Molly had a large tumour, presumably the reason she was dumped in the first place, but she came home with me and got the vet care she needed.
 She went on to live a good year more.
 She was my first rescue rat, and she opened the doors to me taking on needy rats on a larger scale.

-About the rescue
+About the sanctuary

 I only do rescue on a small scale, which is more due to necessity than desire.

 My rescue is run out of my garden shed, which has been modified specifically for this purpose.
 It is insulated and heated for the winter, and has a screen door for the summer.

 I do not recieve any funding, and everything is payed for out of my own pocket.
 This includes vets bills, which can be staggering when you consider that a lot of rats I get brought to me are not in the best of health and usually require a trip to the vets as soon as I get them.
 And they often come in unexpectedly; I never know what a new day will bring, or what I will be called about.

 Shadowrat is, generally, a 'for life' sanctuary rather than a rescue that moves rats on to new homes.
 While on very rare occasions I will seek to home rats on to new owners, this generally only happens when I have young, healthy, well adjusted rats come in, or very large groups, so is the exception rather than the rule.
 I rarely have rats available for re-homing.